 Fatigue Life and Durability

-Spring performance isn’t just about initial function—it’s about how the spring performs over time.
+Spring performance is also about how the spring performs over time.

 - Early fatigue failure